Humans Transmitting Prion Disease To Whales

 These beached whales and dolphins are the oceans’ version of canaries in coal mines.
 Their bodies are like giant sponges that can offer insight into the health of the ocean and the planet.

 For example, sick and dead whales might be able to shed light on the Alzheimer’s disease epidemic that is exploding exponentially around the globe.
 Thanks to reckless sewage disposal practices around the world, unstoppable prions are being dumped in our watersheds and waterways on an industrial scale.
 If the prion pathogen associated with Alzheimer’s and many related neurodegenerative diseases is present in whales and dolphins, it’s further confirmation of the scope and spread of these killer proteins.
-Unfortunately, that critical test is not taking place on the whales and dolphins now.
+Unfortunately, that critical tests are not taking place on the whales and dolphins now.
 Therefore, people continue to serve as the canary in the coal mine.

 As with humans and other mammals, whales and dolphins are vulnerable to prion disease.
 Prion disease has many names, including Alzheimer’s disease, Creutzfeldt-Jakob disease (CJD) and Parkinson’s disease.
 In livestock, it’s known as mad cow disease.
 In deer, it’s being called chronic wasting disease.
 They all are forms of what is called transmissible spongiform encephalopathy (TSE).
 TSEs are deadly and unstoppable.
 The prion pathogen behind them and the diseases themselves are being mismanaged globally.
 Our oceans are the holding pond for those that runoff the land with water.